 Remember that pets can’t sweat (they pant to cool down), so the best time to exercise outdoors is morning or evening, when it’s not too hot.
 Sounds obvious, but smaller or short-legged pets are probably not your best marathon training partners; they’re not born to run long distances like Labs or retrievers.
 Instead, try shorter interval walks with sprints.

-Watch for signs of exhaustion or overheating.
 Provide an ounce of water for every pound your pet weighs.
 If your pooch pants excessively or hyperventilates, his tongue and gums turn brick red, or he can’t keep up and stands or lies listlessly, stop exercising and seek immediate veterinary care.
 These may be signs of a heat stroke, which is potentially fatal.
 Now you know the basics, so let’s get started!

 Studies are now confirming that Canine owners are more likely to exercise regularly and to be fitter and healthier than their pooch-free peers.
 New research from Michigan State University reports that people with canine companions are 34 percent more likely to get the recommended 150 minutes of exercise a week than are folks with other pets (sorry, kitties) or none at all.